Steven J. MontgomeryPresident

-Sales and operations leader with over 35 years experience in retailing with in-depth knowledge of convenience stores.
-Entrepreneurial experience ranges from long range strategic positioning to profitable daily operation of existing, start-up and acquisit ion/turn-around units.
-Demonstrated abilities to plan, initiate and complete diverse strategies.
+Sales and operations leader with over 40 years’ experience in retailing with in-depth knowledge of the convenience retailing / petroleum marketing industry.
+Entrepreneurial experience ranges from long range strategic positioning to profitable daily operation of existing, start-up and acquisition/turn-around units.
+Demonstrated abilities to plan, initiate, and implement diverse strategies.

-Full service consulting company for retailers and suppliers to retail firms.
+Full service consultancy for retailers and their suppliers.

-A $9.2 billion division of Amoco Corporation that operates 9,600 retail units in 30 states.
+A division of Amoco Corporation that operated 9,600 retail units in 30 states.

-- Developed a five-year strategy to leverage Amoco's investment in the new start-up across the existing store base.
+- Developed a five-year strategy to leverage Amoco’s investment in the new start-up across its existing store network.

-- Negotiated umbrella contracts with major vendors, leveraging the mass of 6,000 dealers resulting in significantly increased gross margins.
+- Negotiated umbrella contracts with major vendors resulting in significantly increased gross margins.

-- Participated in the development of Amoco's retail strategy.
+- Participated in the development and refinement of Amoco’s corporate retail strategy

 General Manager of Convenience Stores (1989 – 1993)

-After consulting for four months, appointed to accomplish major on-site development efforts for retail units combining traditional gasoline and food service.
+After consulting for four months, appointed to accomplish major on-site development efforts for retail units combining traditional gasoline, convenience store items and food service.

-- Recruited a team of professionals from external and internal candidates to develop a new physical plant, information systems, methods of operations and supporting infrastructure.
+- Recruited a team of professionals from external and internal candidates to develop a new store design, information systems, method of operations and supporting infrastructure.

-- Directed the start-up of state-of-the-art convenience retail operations and the development and integration of the Point of Sale, Backroom, and Headquarters information systems.
+- Directed the start-up of state-of-the-art convenience retail operation and the development and integration of the Point of Sale, Backroom, and Headquarters information systems.

-- Developed plan and began integration of four (4) other company operated organizations into a single organization.
+- Developed the plan and integration of four (4) other business units into a single organization.

-A $300 million division of Dairy Mart Convenience Stores, Inc. with 700 units in four states, plus a dairy plant, an ice cream manufacturing facility, and a grocery warehouse and distribution center.
+A division of Dairy Mart Convenience Stores, Inc. with 700 units in four states, a dairy plant, an ice cream manufacturing facility, and a grocery warehouse and distribution center.
 Dairy Mart purchased The Lawson Company from Sara Lee in 1985.

-Responsible for integrating newly acquired company into Dairy Mart and for all aspects of operations to produce profits.
+Responsible for integrating newly acquired company into Dairy Mart and its ongoing operation.

 - Successfully changed the orientation of the business from a distributor of goods to convenience retailer.